Crews try to keep massive northern Nevada wildfire at bay

 - Here are the odds Saturday’s storm makes history in Western Washington VIEW

+Gov. Brian Sandoval declared a state of emergency Friday to free up resources.
+Approximately 855 personnel were working on the wildfire.
+Other resources that have been added in the last day include seven air tankers and 155 engines, according to the Sierra Front Interagency Fire Dispatch Center.

-Crews say rain somewhat helped moderate fire activity, but strong winds have been forecast for later in the day.
+Rain helped moderate fire activity, but strong winds have been forecast for later in the day and into Sunday.

+The so-called Little Valley fire was first reported shortly after 1:30 a.m.
+Friday in the mountains between Lake Tahoe and Washoe Valley about 8 miles north of Carson City.
+It spread rapidly thanks to winds gusting at more than 70 mph.

 The cause is still under investigation.